 Notes

-1 This is a compilation of the Housing Societies Repeal Act 2005.
-The following table contains information about that Act 1a.
+This is a compilation of the Housing Societies Repeal Act 2005 and includes amendments made by other written laws 1.
+For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table